divitngoc/spring-boot-simple-web/README.md

 ## About
-I started this project for fun which showcase a bit of SpringBoot, JavaScript, Ajax, JSP/HTML, JSTL(EL).
+I started this project for fun which showcase a bit of SpringBoot, JavaScript, Ajax, JSP/HTML, JSTL(EL) and Docker.